AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 Modular/Structured programming
 ==============================

-So far, we manager to put our examples in the body of a procedure.
+So far, we managed to put our examples in the body of a procedure.
 Ada is helpful in that regard, since it allows you to put any declaration in any declarative part, which allowed us to declare our types and instances in the body of the main procedure of our examples.